Open Ad Hoc Teamwork with Cooperative Game Theory: Introduction

 We propose to describe OAHT using a game model from cooperative game theory, namely the \textbf{coalitional affinity game} (CAG) \citep{branzei2009coalitional}.
-Specifically, we extend the CAG by incorporating Bayesian games \citep{harsanyi1967games} to depict uncertain agent types and stochastic games \citep{shapley1953stochastic} to represent the long-horizon goal.
+Specifically, we extend the CAG by incorporating Bayesian games \citep{harsanyi1967games} to depict uncertain agent-types and stochastic games \citep{shapley1953stochastic} to represent the long-horizon goal.
 The resulting game is termed the \textbf{open stochastic Bayesian coalitional affinity game} (OSB-CAG).
 In this game, the learner aims to influence other teammates (via its actions) to collaborate in achieving a shared goal.
 To formalize this, we extend the standard cooperative game theory notion of strict core to a novel solution concept which we call \textbf{dynamic variational strict core} (DVSC).
 The DVSC transforms collaboration in a temporary team into the task of forming a stable temporary team, where no agent has incentives to leave.
-We model the OAHT process under the learner's influence as a \textbf{dynamic affinity graph}, generalizing the classical static CAG.
+We model the OAHT process under the learner's influence as a \textbf{dynamic affinity graph} (equivalent to a coordination graph), generalizing the classical static CAG.
 Based on the dynamic affinity graph, we further conceptualize an agent's preference for a temporary team to measure whether they prefer to stay in the team under the learner's influence.
-The sum of any temporary agents' preferences over a long horizon has been proven to be consistent with GPL's joint action value model.
+GPL's joint action value model is proven to be the sum of any temporary agents' preferences over a long horizon.